-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2021
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2022

 All reported capital assets, other than land and construction in progress are depreciated.
 Improvements are depreciated over the remaining useful lives of the related capital assets.
-Depreciation is computed using the straight-line method over the following useful lives:
+Depreciation/amortization is computed using the straight-line method over the following useful lives:

 Description Estimated Lives

 Land Improvements 20 Years

 Buildings 50 Years

 Building Improvements 20 - 30 Years

 Furniture and Equipment 5 - 20 Years

 Vehicles 8 Years

+Intangible right to use: leased assets 5 Years